Skip to main content

 How can I protect my assets from being spent on nursing home costs?

-Most state Medicaid programs allow certain assets to be exempt from consideration, and thus protected from being spent out of pocket on nursing home costs.
-Before spending down, understand which assets are considered exempt, which are non-exempt, and how much you can preserve for your family.
+Most state Medicaid programs allow certain assets to be exempt from consideration.
+These assets won’t count toward your total, which could help you qualify for Medicaid sooner.
+Before spending down, take time to learn which of your assets are considered exempt, which are non-exempt, and how much you can preserve for your family.
+You can see some examples in the next section, but check your state’s specific rules about exempt assets.

-Depending on the type of assets you are trying to preserve, the transfer of assets may need to be done up to 5 years before you apply for Medicaid coverage.
-Application for long-term services and supports (LTSS) will be denied if an individual’s assets have been transferred for less than fair market value within a five-year period before applying for Medicaid assistance.
-Planning ahead is essential if you wish to protect as many assets for your family as possible.
+Depending on your situation, you may need to transfer your assets up to 5 years before applying for Medicaid coverage.
+For example, if you apply for long-term services and supports (LTSS), you will be denied if your assets have been transferred for less than fair market value within five years of your application for Medicaid assistance.
+That’s why planning ahead before spending down is so important!

-Most states follow the Social Security Administration’s (SSA) Supplemental Security Income (SSI) guidelines to establish Medicaid eligibility for seniors over 65 and for disabled individuals.
-The following states use their own rules to establish eligibility for Medicaid which are different from SSA’s SSI rules: Connecticut, Hawaii, Illinois, Indiana, Minnesota, Missouri, New Hampshire, North Dakota, Ohio, Oklahoma, Virginia.
+Most states follow the Social Security Administration’s (SSA) Supplemental Security Income (SSI) guidelines to establish Medicaid eligibility for disabled individuals and seniors over 65.
+However, some states have their own guidelines, so be sure to check your state’s specific eligibility requirements.

 In general, what kinds of assets are exempt from being counted for Medicaid qualification?